FantasticFiasco/serilog-sinks-http-diagnostics/README.md

 # Diagnostics for Serilog.Sinks.Http

 This repository contains two applications.
 The first one is a console application configured to use [Serilog.Sinks.Http](https://github.com/FantasticFiasco/serilog-sinks-http), capable of sending log events over the network.
-The amount of log events, and their size, can be configured using console arguments.
+The amount of log events, and their size, can be configured using arguments.

 ![Console app](./assets/app.png)

-The second application is a ASP.NET Core application acting as a log server, capable of receiving the log events sent by the console application.
+The second application is a ASP.NET Core application acting as a log server, capable of receiving log events sent by the console application.
 This log server is periodically printing information about received log events and their characteristics.

 ![Log server](./assets/log-server.png)